MiddSea/MiddSea.github.io/steps-for-mirroring-to-github.md

-# Steps for mirroring to gitHub
+git # Steps for mirroring to gitHub

 ## Step 1: Verify we're in the right place and state